SJabin/Data_Model_Dependencies_MIA/README.md

 # Experiments on the Data Properties

-To run experiments go to the data_properties\experiments.py.
+To run experiments call 'main()' from the data_properties\experiments.py.

 Available experiments:
 1. Datasizes vs MIA